SecretPigeon/anti-phishing.json/README.md

 # phishing.json
-Proposal to close email security gaps in emails to mitigate phishing using a well-known URI on the signing domain
+> Proposal to close email security gaps enabling phishing by use of a well-known URI

+## Premise

+## Mechanism

+## Eaxmples